-- ✤ A female is born with hundreds of thousands of ova resting deep inside her ovaries. - ✤ The ovum is the largest human cell, and yet is no bigger than the tip of a pencil lead. - $\star$ Ova carry one half the codes or genes that determine human life, while sperm carries the other half. - \ It is believed that the ovaries take turns ovulating from one month to the next - one month the left ovary, and the next month the right ovary. - ★ A mature follicle forms a tiny blister-like bubble on the surface of the ovary.
+- ✤ A female is born with hundreds of thousands of ova resting deep inside her ovaries. - ✤ The ovum is the largest human cell, and yet is no bigger than the tip of a pencil lead. - \star Ova carry one half the codes or genes that determine human life, while sperm carries the other half. - It is believed that the ovaries take turns ovulating from one month to the next - one right ovary. - ★ A mature follicle forms a tiny blister-like bubble on the surface of the ovary.
 At ovulation the